webmin/webmin.com/content/security.md

 {{< alert warning question "Found a bug?"
 "If you info found a new security related bug report it at **[security@webmin.com](mailto:security@webmin.com)**" >}}

+### Webmin 2.105 and below
+#### Privilege escalation by non-root users (Webmin version up to 2.105)

+- A less-privileged Webmin user can execute commands as root via a vulnerability in the shell autocomplete feature.

+- All Virtualmin admins and Webmin admins who have created additional accounts should upgrade to version 2.111 as soon as possible!

+  > Thanks to Trend Micro's Zero Day Initiative for finding and reporting this issue.

 ### Webmin 1.995 and Usermin 1.850 and below
 #### XSS vulnerability in the HTTP Tunnel module (Webmin 1.995 and below)